-Within the practice of this yoga, thousands of poses, and sequences (called kriyas) are available.
-Each one addresses a different area of your life that you may want to work on.
+Within the practice of this yoga, thousands of poses, and sequences (called kriyas) are available for you to choose from.
+Each one explores a different area of your life that you may want to address.

-You may have heard of Kundalini before.
-Especially if you have done any research on the most effective forms of yoga and meditation.
-The practice is often laden with questions such as, “Is Kundalini yoga dangerous?” or “Is Kundalini dangerous?”
-Kundalini itself is a specific form of energy that many see as potentially volatile.
+You may have heard of Kundalini before, especially if you've done any research on the most effective forms of yoga and meditation.
+The practice is often laden with questions such as, “Is Kundalini yoga dangerous?” or “Is Kundalini good for you?”, since Kundalini itself is a specific form of energy that many regard as potentially volatile.

-These questions often lead to people assuming that yoga should be kept at a distance.
-In fact, the claims of danger are largely false.
-Any enlightenment produced by the practice of Kundalini yoga is overwhelmingly positive.
-Rarely does anyone experience a panic attack or a negative outcome because of this practice.
+These questions often lead to people assuming that yoga should be kept at a distance when in fact, these claims of danger are generally false.
+Enlightenment produced by the practice of Kundalini yoga is tends to be overwhelmingly positive, and as a result, it is rare for anyone to experience a panic attack or any sort of negative outcome.

 Kundalini Energy & Bliss

-Kundalini energy is an energy that is always present, lying dormant along the spine of your body, at the base, also known as the root chakra.
-When the energy is awakened, it rises up along the spine allowing the practitioner to experience a deeper inner peace, lasting bliss, and spirituality, what we would refer to as the Kundalini bliss.
+Kundalini energy is an energy that is always present; lying dormant along the base of your spine, this energy is also known as the root chakra.
+When the Kundalini energy is awakened, it will rise up along the spine, allowing the practitioner to experience a deep inner peace, lasting bliss, and spirituality; we refer to this as the Kundalini bliss.

-When practicing Kundalini and trying to achieve awakening or bliss, some fear the potential energy unlocking that comes with it, especially western world.
-There have been reports of practitioners with different experiences, emotions and feelings while others claim to have fallen into a state of depression and anxiety.
+When practicing Kundalini and trying to achieve awakening or bliss, there are those who fear the unlocking of potential energy that comes with it, especially in the western world.
+There have been reports of practitioners with difficult experiences, emotions, and feelings while some others claim to have fallen into a state of depression and anxiety.

-Yes, this is a potential side effect of kundalini but, and we emphasize the BUT here, it could happen but only if you try to force the energy to emerge before having prepared your mind and body through meditation.
-If your body is not prepared to handle the energy, this could very well go wrong and that kundalini bliss you were expecting, might never happen.
+Yes, this could be a potential side effect of Kundalini, BUT, it may only happen if you try to force the energy to emerge before having properly prepared your mind and body to handle the energy through meditation.
+If your body isn't prepared to handle this type of energy, things could very well go wrong and the Kundalini bliss you were expecting might never happen.

-So, you should definitely be careful and never force anything!
+So, you should definitely be careful and never force anything you are not ready for!
 It is a safe practice if done correctly.

-Again, never try to force the process - don’t try to push for a kundalini awakening.
-It is essential that you either have an experienced yoga instructor to guide you and that you do not practice this alone.
-Performing intense pranayama, without being ready for it, is not the right way to go.
+Again, never try to force the process - don’t try to push for a Kundalini awakening.
+It is essential that you have an experienced yoga instructor to guide you.
+Do not practice this alone.
+Performing intense pranayama without being ready for it is not the right way to go.

 Different Kundalini Kriyas

-A kriya is another word for action.
-In the world of Kundalini, a kriya will be a sequence of Kundalini yoga poses.
+"Kriya" is another word for action.
+In the world of Kundalini, a kriya is a specific sequence of Kundalini yoga poses.
 Linked together they are aimed to achieve a specific purpose.
 Around 5,000 kriyas are known to exist — possibly more.

 Here are some different Kriyas that may help you with different areas of your life: